-- Set the Temporary purging valve, by-pass valve, and drain valve and granulating device behind the temporary pipes
+- Set the Temporary purging valve, by-pass valve, drain valve, and granulating device behind the temporary pipes

 - Check the tightness, support, and expansion of the temporary system

-- Section by section rinse of condensate water piping, feedwater piping and boiler through the start-up system to CW system
+- Section by section rinse of condensate water piping, feedwater piping, and boiler through the start-up system to the CW system

 - Circulation begins when Fe+ in the water of the main feedwater pipe and separator outlet will be less than 100 ppm.